markjprice/cs14net10/README.md

 - Chapter 14 Building Interactive Web Components Using Blazor: [code/ModernWeb/Northwind.Blazor](code/ModernWeb/Northwind.Blazor)
 - Chapter 15 Building and Consuming Web Services: [code/ModernWeb/Northwind.MinimalApi](code/ModernWeb/Northwind.MinimalApi)

-**Appendix and online chapter**
+**Appendices**
-- Appendix, Answers to the Test Your Knowledge Questions: coming November 2025.
+- *Appendix A, Answers to the Test Your Knowledge Questions*, is included in the free PDF bundle: https://packt.link/supplementary-content-9781836206637.
+- *Appendix B, Setting Up Your Development Environment*, is included in the free PDF bundle: https://packt.link/supplementary-content-9781836206637.

-## Code solutions for Visual Studio and Visual Studio Code
+# Code solutions for Visual Studio and Visual Studio Code

 [Figures for all of the code solution folders](docs/ch01-solution-folders.md).